jyscao/jyscao.github.io/content/posts/06_gossip.md

-Title: Gossip Network Example
+Title: A Gossip Network Example
-Date: 2023-01-??
+Date: 2023-02-08
 Modified:
 Category: Programming
 Tags: network-programming
-Slug: gossip-network
+Slug: gossip-network-example
-Summary: Walkthrough of a gossip protocol network implementation
+Summary: A walkthrough of how to implement a network connected by a gossip protocol